-Fixed-wing drones rely on their aerodynamic design and maintain stable flight.
-Now, let us understand the types of fixed-wing drones.
+Now let us identify the various types of fixed-wing drones.

-3.1 Types of Fixed-Wing Drones
+3.1 Types of fixed-wing drones

 There are different types of fixed-wing drones that are designed to perform specific applications.
 The following are common types of fixed-wing drones based on number of wings: